How to apply for your first Irish passport as an adult

 Photographs

 You must include 4 recent identical photographs of yourself with your application.
 Two of these photographs should be signed on the back by the person who witnesses the application.
 The witness should also write the form number shown in Section 9 of the application form on the two signed photographs.
-If you are applying for your passport in Ireland the witness must be a member of the Garda Síochána.
+If you are applying for your passport in Ireland, the witness must be a member of the Garda Síochána.

 You can get more detailed information on passport photographs.